 - Both parties still have the option to hire a lawyer if they choose.

 - You and your spouse – not the court – control the process and determine the schedule.

 - Mediation offers the ability to try different arrangements before signing the final agreement.

 - The mediation process can improve communication between you and your spouse, helping to avoid future conflicts.

 All that’s required to make a divorce mediation successful is for both people to show up willing to negotiate and open to compromise.
-It allows both parties the opportunity to work through their emotions, figure out what’s best for their individual situation, and reach an amiable conclusion.
+It allows both parties the opportunity to work through their emotions, figure out what’s best for their situation, and reach an amicable conclusion.
 Don’t automatically reject mediation because you and your partner see certain issues very differently – it’s a powerful process, and many cases that may seem impossible to resolve end with a mutually beneficial settlement after the mediation process.
 Furthermore, opting for mediation is just good business due to the benefits associated with the process.